COLLEGE OF

 We offer a comprehensive set of majors - in business, health, sport, and wellbeing, social science and human services, and education - that prepare you for meaningful careers.
+Our programs are designed to provide you with a strong foundation in your chosen area of study, combining rigorous academics with practical, hands-on experience.

 Our teacher education programs prepare you to be an expert in your field and an effective teacher.
 The program length varies depending on the subject area you are interested in teaching.
 Find more information on the benefits of teacher preparation at the U of M.